BigBoySanchez/ssl/notes.md

 ## 09/25 Meeting
 - for input, just use tweet txt
 - try to understand bert last output
-- labeled = 200,400,600/class
+- labeled = 200 OR 400 OR 600/class
-- unlabeled = rest of data, relabeled by an llm
+- unlabeled = rest of data, relabeled by an llm... or n # of pseudo-GENERATED samples

 - FOLLOW DONGPING's model
 - use gemini for...